Tish Haas Williams – Executive Director

 Isaacs holds a Masters of Science in Physical Therapy from the University of Alabama in Birmingham.
 She also holds a Bachelors of Science in Biology from Millsaps College in Jackson.

-Now, Wilson is responsible the online presence of the Hancock Chamber and Partners for Stennis.
-Since arriving Wilson has created and maintains 20 + social media accounts for all Chamber, the INFINITY Science Center and Partners for Stennis, as well as, maintaining their websites and online calendars.
-Wilson is also in charge of coordinating all Hancock Chamber Business After Hours and Ribbon Cutting events.
+Now, Wilson is responsible the online presence of the Hancock Chamber of Commerce, Partners for Stennis, MS Gulf Coast Scenic Byways, Hancock MS My Home and Kiln Business Council.
+Since arriving Cowand has created and maintains 20 + social media accounts for all Chamber, Partners for Stennis, Byways and Hancock MS My Home as well as, maintaining their websites and online calendars.
+Cowand is also in charge of coordinating all Hancock Chamber Business After Hours and Ribbon Cutting events.